 7 ways in which big data is helping the insurance industry

 Every business needs to acquire customers to generate revenue and if the process of acquisition can be made efficient, that would make things simpler.
-In the days of social media and increased use of the internet, every person generates massive amounts of data via social networks, emails, and feedback.
+In the days of social media and the increased use of the internet, every person generates massive amounts of data via social networks, emails, and feedback.

 The data collected from the online behavior of customers is categorized as unstructured data and a part of big data.
 Analyzing such unstructured data, insurance companies can create targeted marketing campaigns that will acquire new customers.
 Tracking this online behavior of customers gives much more precise information than any survey and questionnaire.